Modern Slavery Statement for financial year ending 31 March 2025

 Looking ahead

-• review and update our Slavery and Human Trafficking Policy;
+• commence a review of our risk assessment for Modern Slavery and of our Slavery and Human Trafficking Policy;

-• we will continue to monitor any changes in the legal and regulatory environment, industry best practice standards and the expectations of our clients and stakeholders.
+• continue to monitor any changes in the legal and regulatory environment, industry best practice standards and the expectations of our clients and stakeholders.

 This statement has been approved by the Managing Partner on behalf of the members of Macfarlanes LLP.